nnm1/vagrant-dev-boxes/README.md

 * MongoDB 3.6 with 'vagrant:vagrant' superuser

-* NodeJS 8.x LTS with Npm
+* NodeJS 9.x with Npm

 * PHP 7.2 with the latest stable Composer